kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

     ```kotlin
     @Component
-    class FooService(@Environment val config: Config)
+    class FooService(@EnvironmentConfig val config: Config)
     ```

 ### System properties { #system-variables }

-If you need to inject configuration that contains **only** [`Java` system properties](https://www.baeldung.com/java-system-get-property-vs-system-getenv), use the `@SystemProperties` annotation as a tag for the configuration class:
+If you need to inject configuration that contains **only** [`Java` system properties](https://www.baeldung.com/java-system-get-property-vs-system-getenv), use the `@SystemPropertiesConfig` annotation as a tag for the configuration class:

 ===! ":fontawesome-brands-java: `Java`"